orcharhino 6.1 is here!

 - We have reworked Validate Content Sync for DEB and Yum content on orcharhino Server.
 The equivalent functionality is now covered by doing a Complete Sync followed by Verify Content Checksum.

-- If you suspect that packages or meta data are corrupted, you can run Verify Content Checksum for both DEB and Yum content.
-This checks for broken packages and re-downloads them if their checksum does not match the checksum specified in the meta data of the repository.
+- If you suspect that packages or metadata are corrupted, you can run Verify Content Checksum for both DEB and Yum content.
+This checks for broken packages and downloads them again if their checksum does not match the checksum specified in the metadata of the repository.

 Optimized Sync Yum Content